Data Warehousing - Security

-Do these backup needs to be made to special tapes that are stored separately?
+- Do these backups need to be made to special tapes that are stored separately?

-Some other form of data movement like query result sets also need to be considered.
-The question here are raised when creating the temporary table are as follows.
+Some other forms of data movement like query result sets also need to be considered.
+The questions raised while creating the temporary table are as follows:

 We should avoid the accidental flouting of security restrictions.
-If a user with access to the restricted data can generate accessible temporary tables, data can be made visible to nonauthorized users.
-We can overcome it by having separate temporary area for users with access to restricted data.
+If a user with access to the restricted data can generate accessible temporary tables, data can be visible to non-authorized users.
+We can overcome this problem by having a separate temporary area for users with access to restricted data.

 The audit and security requirements need to be properly documented.
-This will be treated as part of justification.
-This document can contain all the information gathered on the following.
+This will be treated as a part of justification.
+This document can contain all the information gathered from:

 Impact of Security on Design

-The security affects the application code and the development timescales.
-The Security affects the following.
+Security affects the application code and the development timescales.
+Security affects the following area.

-The security affect the overall application development and it also affect the design of the important components of the data warehouse such as load manager, warehouse manager and the query manager.
+Security affects the overall application development and it also affects the design of the important components of the data warehouse such as load manager, warehouse manager, and query manager.
 The load manager may require checking code to filter record and place them in different locations.
-The more transformation rule may also be required to hide certain data.
-Also there may be requirement of extra metadata to handle any extra objects.
+More transformation rules may also be required to hide certain data.
+Also there may be requirements of extra metadata to handle any extra objects.

-To create and maintain the extra vies the warehouse manager may require extra code to enforce the security.
-There may be the requirement of the extra checks coded into the data warehouse to prevent it from being fooled into moving data into location where it should not be available.
-The query manager require the changes to handle any access restrictions.
+To create and maintain extra views, the warehouse manager may require extra codes to enforce security.
+Extra checks may have to be coded into the data warehouse to prevent it from being fooled into moving data into a location where it should not be available.
+The query manager requires the changes to handle any access restrictions.
 The query manager will need to be aware of all extra views and aggregations.

-The database layout is also affected because when the security is added there is increase in number of views and tables.
-Adding security adds the size to the database and hence increase the complexity of the database design and management. it will also add complexity to the backup management and recovery plan.
+The database layout is also affected because when security measures are implemented, there is an increase in the number of views and tables.
+Adding security increases the size of the database and hence increases the complexity of the database design and management.
+It will also add complexity to the backup management and recovery plan.

-The testing of the data warehouse is very complex and a lengthy process.
-Adding security to the data warehouse also affect the testing time complexity.
-It affects the testing in the following two ways.
+Testing the data warehouse is a complex and lengthy process.
+Adding security to the data warehouse also affects the testing time complexity.
+It affects the testing in the following two ways:

 It will increase the time required for integration and system testing.

-There is added functionality to be tested which will cause increase in the size of the testing suite.
+There is added functionality to be tested which will increase the size of the testing suite.